Jeffin03/VI-BCA/README.md

 # VI-BCA
-This repo will encapsulate all 6th sem programs.
+This repo will encapsulates all 6th sem programs.